AdobeDocs/workfront.en/help/workfront-fusion/mapping/item-data-types.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Validation</p> </td>
-   <td> <p><span>Workfront Fusion</span> might perform validation on each type of item.
+   <td> <p>Workfront Fusion might perform validation on each type of item.
 If an item does not pass the validation, the module will stop processing because of a data error.
 For more information, see <a href="../../workfront-fusion/errors/error-processing.md" class="MCXref xref">Error processing</a>. </p> </td>
   </tr>
  </tbody>
 </table>